In516ht-d-o-o/snowflake-external-functions/README.md

 | 2      | Tim       |
 | 3      | Michael   |

 For these users, we would like to get their age and this data is in another application that has an API endpoint.
-So let's implement an Azure function that can do that.
+So, let's implement an Azure function that can do that.
 This is the code for Agify external function:

 ```C#
  public static class UnprotectedApiExample